Extrusion Output and Haul-Off Speed: How Line Synchronization Controls Product Dimensions

 This sounds simple, but it is not a one-time setting.
 Output rate shifts with melt temperature, material batch variation, feeding stability, and screw condition.
 Haul-off behavior shifts with grip condition, belt wear, and load.
 Synchronization is a running condition that must be maintained, not a parameter that can be set and forgotten.

 For operators unfamiliar with how the full extrusion production line works as an integrated system, this is the single most important interaction to understand: the extruder and the haul-off are not independent machines.
 They are two halves of the same dimensional control mechanism.
-The [downstream equipment) — calibration, cooling, cutting — can only stabilize what the output–haul-off relationship has already defined.
+The downstream equipment — calibration, cooling, cutting — can only stabilize what the output–haul-off relationship has already defined.

 2. Draw-Down Ratio: The Variable That Connects Both Sides